The homotopy theory of cyclotomic spectra: Model structures on cyclotomic spectra

 This is the map

-from $F^{\G}(A,Y)$ the mapping path object, which is always a level equivalence of orthogonal spectra.
-Looking at pushouts over cofibrations and sequential colimits over cofibrations, it follows from \cite[III.2.7]{MM} that the map is a level equivalence for cell pre-$p$-cyclotomic spectra, and looking at retracts, it follows that it is a level equivalence for cofibrant pre-$p$-cyclotomic spectra. \end{proof}
+from $F^{\G}(A,Y)$ to the mapping path object, which is always a level equivalence of orthogonal spectra.
+Looking at pushouts over cofibrations and sequential colimits over cofibrations, it follows from \cite[III.2.7]{MM} that the map is a level equivalence for cell pre-$p$-cyclotomic spectra.
+Finally, since level equivalences are preserved by retracts, it follows that the map is a level equivalence for cofibrant pre-$p$-cyclotomic spectra. \end{proof}

-\begin{cor} Let $X$ be a pre-$p$-cyclotomic spectrum whose underlying orthogonal $\G$-spectrum is $\aF_{p}$-cofibrant, and let $\overline X\to X$ be a cofibrant approximation in the model* category of pre-$p$-cyclotomic spectra.
+\begin{cor} Let $X$ be a pre-$p$-cyclotomic spectrum whose underlying orthogonal $\G$-spectrum is $\aF_{p}$-cofibrant, and let $\overline X\to X$ be a cofibrant replacement in the model* category of pre-$p$-cyclotomic spectra.
 Then for any fibrant pre-$p$-cyclotomic spectrum $Y$, the maps

-are weak equivalences; thus, $F^{h}_{Cyc}(X,Y)$ represents the derived mapping spectrum. \end{cor}
+are weak equivalences; thus, when $Y$ is fibrant, $F^{h}_{Cyc}(X,Y)$ represents the derived mapping spectrum. \end{cor}

-Note that if $X$ is just cofibrant as an orthogonal $\G$-spectrum, $X\sma E\aF_{p}$ is $\aF_{p}$-cofibrant; in practice, one expects to apply the previous corollary to $X\sma E\aF_{p}$ (which inherits a canonical pre-$p$-cyclotomic structure from a pre-$p$-cyclotomic structure on $X$).
+Note that if $X$ is just cofibrant as an orthogonal $\G$-spectrum, $X\sma E\aF_{p+}$ is $\aF_{p}$-cofibrant; in practice, one expects to apply the previous corollary to $X\sma E\aF_{p+}$ (which inherits a canonical pre-$p$-cyclotomic structure from a pre-$p$-cyclotomic structure on $X$).

 We have an analogous construction in the context of pre-cyclotomic spectra.
 Because the definition of pre-cyclotomic spectra involves compatibility relations, we need a homotopy limit over a more complicated category.
 As above, but for each $n>1$, we have maps